-- (1) The information as to Shares beneficially owned, or controlled or directed, directly or indirectly has been provided by the Directors themselves.
+(1) The information as to common shares beneficially owned, or controlled or directed, directly or indirectly has been provided by the directors themselves.

-- (2) Member of the Audit Committee.
+(2) Member of the audit committee.

-- (3) Member of the Corporate Governance Committee.
+- (3) Member of the corporate governance committee.

-- (4) Member of the Compensation Committee.
+- (4) Member of the nominating committee.

-- (5) Member of the Pension Committee.
+- (5) Member of the compensation committee.

-- (6) Member of the Nominating Committee.